mschoema/AmyCompiler/README.md

 You can add as much extra files as needed.

-To run the compiled code, simply write:
+To run the compiled code, simply write the following code in another teminal (not in sbt):

     nodejs wasmout\programName.js